Robust Explainer Recommendation for Time Series Classification: Methodology

 A good saliency-based explanation for a time series should highlight its discriminative part(s) that contain class-specific information to distinguish from other classes.
-Perturbation is the process of replacing the data points in the time series with artificial values.
-Perturbation of such discriminative part(s) will make it harder for a referee classifier to decide the class of this time series.
-As a result, the more informative the explanation, the higher the decrease in accuracy of a classifier, since that explanation-based perturbation knocks out important class-specific information in the respective time series.

-Given a threshold $k$ ($0 \leq k \leq 100$), the discriminative parts of a time series are defined as a set of $k * l / 100$ time steps $D$ that have the highest weights in the saliency map $M$.
-In other words, the discriminative parts are identified by the top $k$-percentile in $M$.
+Data perturbation is the process of adding noise to the data by replacing selected time points in the time series.
+Explanation-guided data perturbation uses a saliency-based explanation to determine the specific time points of the time series to be perturbed.
+As a result, the more informative the explanation, the higher the decrease in classifier accuracy is expected, because that perturbation removes important class-specific information in the respective time series.
+Given a threshold $k$ ($0 \leq k \leq 100$), the discriminative parts of a time series of $l$ steps are segmented using the top $k$-percentiles in $M$.
+This is a set of $k * l / 100$ time steps that have the highest weights in the saliency map $M$.
 Varying $k$ allows us to control the scope of the perturbation.
-At $k=0$, the time series is kept as original; at $k=20$, only 20 percent of the time steps (that are most discriminative) are affected; at $k=100$ the entire time series is distorted.
+At $k=0$, the time series is the original; at $k=10$, only 10 percent of the time steps (that are most discriminative according to the explanation) are perturbed; at $k=100$ the entire time series is perturbed.